devklick/evardoc/README.md

 SOME_STRING=
 ```
 **NOTES**:
-- This has been through the formatter, so the order of doc keys, the white space etc are all consistent.
+- This has been through the formatter, so the order of doc keys, the white space etc are all consistent
 - Multi-line comments are supported for `description` only

 # Installation
-To add EvarDoc to your project, install it as a dev dependency with npm
+To add EvarDoc to your project, install the [EvarDoc npm package](https://www.npmjs.com/package/evardoc) as a dev dependency:
 ```
 npm i -D evardoc
 ```
-Aadd npm scripts to execute EvarDoc, for example:
+Add npm scripts to execute EvarDoc, for example:
 ```
 "scripts": {
     "evardoc:format": "evardoc format",
     "evardoc:template": "evardoc template"
 }
 ```
-And execute the npm scripts
+And execute the npm scripts:
 ```
 npm run evardoc:format
 npm run evardoc:template